-Lovat House Dental Practice is located in the centre of Cheltenham and provides private treatment to adults and children.
+Lovat House Dental Practice is located in the centre of Cheltenham and provides private treatment to adults and NHS treatment to children.
 The practice consists of four treatment rooms, toilet facilities for patients and staff, a reception area and waiting area.

 The practice offers routine examinations and treatment.
-There is one dentist, who is also the registered provider, two dental hygienists, two dental nurses and two receptionists.
+There is one dentist, who is also the registered provider, two dental hygienists, one dental nurse and two receptionists.
 This provider shares the facilities in the practice with two other dentists who are also registered separately as providers.